leducduy520/project-template/README.md

 ### 5. **🧪 Test Folder**
 The `test` folder is dedicated to unit testing.
 It contains tests written using **Catch2** and utilizes **CTest** to run these tests as part of the build process.
 This ensures the reliability of both the game manager and the dynamically loaded games.

+### 6. **🛠️ Code Formatting Tools**
+This project includes several configuration files to ensure consistent coding standards and style across the entire codebase:

+- **`.clang-format`**: Defines the coding style for formatting C++ code.
+It ensures a uniform format for things like indentation, spacing, and line breaks.

+- **`.clang-tidy`**: This file configures **Clang-Tidy**, which performs static analysis on C++ code and checks for potential code errors, performance issues, and style violations.

+- **`cmake-format.yaml`**: Configures the formatting rules for **CMake** files.
+It ensures consistency in how CMake scripts are formatted, following best practices for readability and maintainability.

+### 7. **🐋 Dockerfile**
+The `Dockerfile` included in this project allows for containerization, enabling a consistent development environment across different systems.
+It defines the setup process for building and running the project in an isolated Docker container.
+This ensures that dependencies, libraries, and system configurations remain consistent for all developers and users.

 ## 🛠️ Key Technologies

 - **C++ (C++11 and later)**: The main language used for the project.